-In terms of the population that was targeted in this pilot, it is clear that broader issues such as physical health and homelessness need to be addressed as a priority in order to support the individuals around their use of alcohol.
+In terms of the population that was targeted in this pilot, it is clear that broader issues such as physical health and homelessness need to be addressed as a priority tosupport the individuals around their use of alcohol.
 Addressing issues such as addiction and language proficiency can only start if the person is in a safe and stable environment.
 Only then can this vulnerable population start their social integration.